marckean/marcseparation/_docs/alex_parenting.md

 ## Alex is never around

-Alex's way of parenting is from behind the scenes, she takes a step back.
-[Being a single parent is extremely difficult](/marcseparation/my_initial_comments/#single-parent) especially when you have to manage a massive two story house yourself, still working the same part time job as before separation paying $500/week and needing to go into the office with minimal working from home allowances.
+Alex's way of parenting is from behind the scenes, she takes a step back, just like her own mother **Maree** did (and Maree was also a single mum as well).
+[Being a single parent is extremely difficult](/marcseparation/my_initial_comments/#single-parent) especially when you have to manage a massive two story house yourself, still working the same part time job as before separation getting paid peanuts of only $500/week and needing to go into the office with minimal working from home allowances.

-Seems to me that the way things are going, Alex adopting her own parents parenting style, and is allowing the kids to do **whatever** they choose to.
+Seems to me that the way things are going, Alex is adopting her own mothers parenting style, and is allowing the kids to do **whatever** they choose to.
+Below, as per the report, Alex's sister Julia was allowed to move out of the home when she was only 14.
+She had no father in her life as he was dead at the time, but also the mother was totally behind the scenes as Julia was living in a separate residence.

 ![](../blobs/apexparenting/report_alexparenting_julia4.png)

 This statement is slightly incorrect.
-It's actually the **maternal** mother that allowed her very own daughter (Julia Spence (now dead)) to move out of her home when she was only 14.
-It's a bit worrying don't you think, if Alex is allowed to adopt the same parenting style of her mother, look how Julia turned out - she's DEAD!
+It's actually the **maternal** mother **Maree** that allowed her very own daughter (**Julia Spence** (now dead)) to move out of her home when she was only 14.
+It's a bit worrying don't you think, if Alex is allowed to adopt the same parenting style of her mother, look how Julia turned out - she's now DEAD!

-**It can't get any clearer than this**, my daughter Chloe interviewed alone said it herself:
+**It can't get any clearer than this**, Alex is behind the scenes and very much hands off.
+My daughter Chloe interviewed alone said it herself:

 ![](../blobs/apexparenting/report_alexparenting4.png)